dnsimple/dnsimple-support/content/articles/premium-domains.markdown

 ## What is a Premium Domain?

-A premium domain is priced differently by a registrar.
-It's generally found in the new gTLDs space.
+A premium domain is priced differently by a registrar, and is generally found in the new gTLDs space.
 They're typically more expensive than a normal domain, with prices going into the thousands of dollars in some cases.
 An example of a gTLD is `.love` or `.ninja`.

 ## What makes a Premium Domain valuable